DavidHickman/tnris.org/content/markdown/stratmap/elevation-lidar.md

 ---
 title: Elevation – Lidar
-template: full-top-page.html
+template: stratmap/main.html
 mainimage: static/images/stratmap/stratmap-banner.jpg
-abstract: Lidar stuff
+abstract: Light Detection and Ranging (LiDAR) is a technology that utilizes lasers to measure the distance from an airborne sensor (such as an airplane) to points on the ground.
 ---
 {% import "_macros.html" as m %}

-<p class="lead">Light Detection and Ranging (LiDAR) is a technology that utilizes lasers to measure the distance from an airborne sensor (such as an airplane) to points on the ground. </p>

-This creates an accurate 3-dimensional representation of the earth’s surface.
-LiDAR goes beyond traditional bare earth digital elevation models (DEMs) by producing point cloud information that can be classified into existing features such as vegetation and man-made structures.
+<p class="lead">Lidar technology creates an accurate 3-dimensional representation of the earth’s surface.
+LiDAR goes beyond traditional bare earth digital elevation models (DEMs) by producing point cloud information that can be classified into existing features such as vegetation and man-made structures.</p>

 {{m.catalog_data_card('lidar-availability-index')}}